binaryphile/concorde/README.md

 above.
 This borrows from ruby, where the library is called a "feature" and is referred to by its name, without an extension.

-I'm sure you've noticed the process substitution around the call to `require_relative`. (the `$()`) That's because `require_relative` actually generates a `source` statement on stdout which is then executed by the process substitution, but in the context of the caller.
+I'm sure you've noticed the [command substitution] around the call to `require_relative`. (the `$()`) That's because `require_relative` actually generates a `source` statement on stdout which is then executed by the command substitution, but in the context of the caller.

 If the `source` command were run by the `require_relative` function itself, certain statements (such as `declare` or `return`) would not be